radiomicsgroup/SpinFlowSim/README.md

  git clone https://github.com/radiomicsgroup/SpinFlowSim
  ```

 To perform flow simulations with SpinFlowSim and to go through all the tutorails, you will need all the dependencies listed above.
-As a bear minimum, to simply synthesise vascular dMRI signals with the [`syn.py`](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/code/syn.py) tools, you will need [graph-tool](https://graph-tool.skewed.de), [Lcapy](https://lcapy.readthedocs.io), [PySpice](https://github.com/FabriceSalvaire/PySpice) and [numpy](https://numpy.org). with Anaconda, run:
+As a bear minimum, to simply synthesise vascular dMRI signals with the [`syn.py`](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/code/syn.py) tools, you will need [graph-tool](https://graph-tool.skewed.de), [Lcapy](https://lcapy.readthedocs.io), [PySpice](https://github.com/FabriceSalvaire/PySpice) and [numpy](https://numpy.org).
+With Anaconda, run:

  ```sh